Genrikh Lyushkov: Defection

 During subsequent interviews and interactions with Japanese military personnel, Lyushkov adopted an anti-Stalinist position.
 However, his professed political views remained socialistic in nature according to the recollections of some Japanese intelligence officers, with Lyushkov calling himself a Trotskyite, but some Japanese officers believed that he had later become a liberal communist.
 Though Lyushkov was anti-Stalinist, he was resistant to the idea of creating a new regime led by Russian émigrés.
 He was, however, willing to include them in a proposed plan for assassination of Stalin.

 A resistance group of Russian emigrants would travel across the Turkish-Soviet border when Stalin would travel south to a resort in Sochi, which he had visited previously to swim in the Matsesta River.
 Lyushkov's intimate knowledge of NKVD procedures and the way Stalin's guard detail would be organised encouraged the Japanese to support the plan.
 However, a Soviet agent had infiltrated the group of Russian exiles and foiled the plan, which was considered the only serious attempt to assassinate Stalin.

-Lyushkov was able to detail strength of the Red Army in the Far East, Siberia and Ukraine, simultaneously providing Soviet military radio codes.
+Lyushkov was able to detail the strength of the Red Army in the Far East, Siberia and Ukraine, simultaneously providing Soviet military radio codes.
 He was considered highly intelligent and dedicated, producing great volumes of written material, but there was some uncertainty about his ability to provide useful information specific to military operations.

 As he spent more time in Japan, his hard work impressed the Japanese intelligence officers with whom he had been assigned to work.
 The staff of the Imperial Japanese Army had concerns, however, about his psychological state, especially pertaining to the status of his wife and daughter, about whom he had heard no news since his defection.
 After a failed search by Japanese intelligence agents for his family, a plan to both pacify and "domesticate" Lyushkov was decided upon: he would be paired with a woman, both to distract him from the question of his family's status and to keep him rooted in Japan.
 An eventual match was found after Lyushkov refused several White émigré women.